Hawker Siddeley HS 748: Background

-Following the release of the 1957 Defence White Paper, in which then-Minister of Defence Duncan Sandys announced the termination of almost all manned military aircraft development, aircraft manufacturer Avro decided that it should place a greater emphasis upon the civilian market.
+Following the release of the 1957 Defence White Paper, in which then-Minister of Defence Duncan Sandys announced the termination of almost all crewed military aircraft development, aircraft manufacturer Avro decided that it should place a greater emphasis upon the civilian market.
 Ten years prior, it had launched a civilian airliner, the Avro Tudor series, but this had encountered few sales; thus, during 1958, it was decided to commence work on a clean-sheet design, which would eventually become the HS 748.
 On 9 January 1959, the existence of the project, then referred to as the Avro 748, was announced to the public.

 By this point, the four-engined Vickers Viscount had already secured the larger end of the short-haul market; therefore, Avro decided that it would design a smaller regional airliner, powered by a pair of Rolls-Royce Dart turboprop engines.
 It was envisioned that this aircraft would be a suitable replacement for the many DC-3 Dakotas that were by then reaching the end of their economic lifespan.
 According to aviation periodical Flight International, a major goal for the design team was to produce an aircraft that would be capable of operating from any airfield from which the DC-3 could be operated.

 Initially, the airliner was planned to be a 20–30 seat aircraft, adopting a somewhat similar configuration to the future rival Fokker F27 Friendship; however, following discussions with several potential customers, the company opted for a low-wing 40-seat configuration.
 It was this latter arrangement that was chosen for the 748 project.
 Another important focus for the prospective airliner was compliance with both British and American standards of airworthiness; accordingly, it would be one of the first medium-sized aircraft to incorporate fail-safe design principles for its structure in place of the then-common safe-life principles being practiced.
 The airframe effectively lacked any imposed lifespan; during development, it was successfully tested using a water tank for up to the equivalent of 100,000 flight hours.